special operations forces » special ops boats » crrc

 crrc zodiac

-Navy SEALs from SEAL Team 5 onboard a Combat Rubber Raiding Craft.
+Navy SEALs from SEAL Team 5 on board a Combat Rubber Raiding Craft.

-U.S. Dod photo by
+U.S. Dod Photo

 « Special Ops Boats